 Last Friday evening, after pouring a concrete pad for the shed we are going to build in the backyard, Ana and I discussed the plan for the weekend.
 We soon realized there wasn't a plan.
 To us, it's a tragedy to be sitting there on Friday night with no plan or commitments for the weekend.
 Once we realized our terrible planning error, we got to work!

 Ana chose Rochester, New York as our weekend destination.
 We blasted off early Saturday morning, making a brief stop in Brantford to pick up Ana's folks and a dose of T-ho coffee.
 Three hours later we found ourselves in the town of Pittsford, where we enjoyed a nice stroll along the Erie Canal and a delicious lunch.
 Oh yes, and Ana bought this incredibly ugly wire wagon wheel trolley for a dollar at a knick-knack sale.
 I nearly threw it in the canal when I saw her walking up with it but since I'm such a nice guy, and didn't want to get kicked, I just hurled verbal abuse.

 After this we drove to the hotel and John and I took the kids for a swim while the ladies went shopping.
-For dinner, we found an Uno steak house and manjayed some meaty sirloins after which, we retired to the hotel and I managed to stay awake for about 20 minutes of Escape From Alcatraz.
+For dinner, we found an Uno steak house and tackled some meaty sirloins, after which we retired to the hotel and I managed to stay awake for about 20 minutes of Escape From Alcatraz.